starshev/SQL-EDA-Vehicles-Inventory/README.md

-# MySQL EDA Project
+# MySQL EDA Project · Inventory Data

-This is a project to showcase my technical capabilities with SQL.
+This project serves as a showcase of my technical abilities with SQL.

 MySQL EDA Project (eng) · Exploratory Data Analysis using MySQL Workbench in the fictional company Mint Classics